ViniyogIndia 🧩 Multifactor Portfolio

 • Proprietary asset allocation rule to control equity exposure depending on market conditions

-• Limits on exposure to any single stock
+• Limits on exposure to any single stock or sector

 • Conservative nature of the factor combination used to reduce downside risks